AxonIQ/reference-guide/axon-framework/queries/query-dispatchers.md

 The streaming query is flexible enough to use **any** query return type.
 That means that any return type that is not a `Flux` will automatically be converted to `Flux`.
 The `Flux` will return single or multiple items based on that.

-Query gateway provides nifty `streamingQuery` method to utilize streaming query easily.
+The `QueryGateway` provides the `streamingQuery` method to utilize the streaming query.
-It's simple to use, and requires just two parameters: query and expected response type class.
+It's simple to use and requires just two parameters: the query payload and the expected response type class.
-`streamingQuery` method **is lazy**, meaning query is sent once Flux is subscribed to.
+Note that the `streamingQuery` method **is lazy**, meaning the query is sent once the `Flux` is subscribed to.

 It is also possible to utilize streaming query with `query` method: `queryGateway.query(query,  ResponseTypes.fluxOf(CardSummary.class))`.